plexswap/Plexswap-Docs/README.md

-# PancakeSwap Intro
+# PlexSwap Intro

 ![](.gitbook/assets/intro-header.png)

 {% hint style="success" %}
-**PancakeSwap helps you make the most out of your crypto in three ways:**
+**PlexSwap helps you make the most out of your crypto in three ways:**

 **Trade, Earn, and Win.**
 {% endhint %}